 The Headless CMS Landscape: A Comparison Guide for Contentful, Strapi, and Sanity

-In today's digital world, businesses need flexible ways to manage and deliver content across multiple channels.
-Headless CMS platforms have become popular for their ability to separate content from presentation, allowing seamless integration with various frontends like websites, mobile apps, and even IoT devices.
+In today’s digital world, businesses need flexible ways to manage and deliver content across multiple channels.
+Headless CMS platforms have become popular for their ability to separate content from presentation, allowing smooth integration with various frontends like websites, mobile apps, and even IoT devices.
 This guide compares three leading options: Contentful, Strapi, and Sanity.
 Each offers unique features tailored to different business requirements, from scalability to customization.

 Understanding Headless CMS